 - Inspires and shepherds initiatives related to workforce strategic planning, recruitment and retention strategies, organizational development and training initiatives, classification and compensation, benefits and retirement, performance management, employee relations, and the management of HR systems, reporting, and metrics.

 Education and Experience Requirements

 - Master’s degree in HR or related field required; Doctoral or JD degree preferred.
-Professional HR certifications (for example HSRM-SCP, SPRH) are strongly preferred.
+Professional HR certifications (for example SHRM-SCP, SPHR) are strongly preferred.

-- Requires 10 years of demonstrated leadership experience in human resources, including expertise in key areas such as compensation, classification, benefits, workforce development, succession planning, collective bargaining and contract administration, and change management.
+- Requires 10 years of demonstrated leadership experience in human resources, including expertise in key areas such as compensation, classification, benefits, workforce development, succession planning, collective bargaining, contract administration, and change management.

 - Experience in higher education is highly desirable, along with knowledge and experience related to federal and state laws and regulations as related to HR and higher education (Title IX, ADA, Affirmative Action).

 - Must have demonstrated experience supervising and leading a